Skip to the content.

 3. Operator-provided documents (optional, see extra_documents below) — anything you’ve manually pointed the pipeline at to fill a CourtListener data gap.

 Those documents — plus a structured scaffold of the hearings and deadlines the extractor already recorded — go into a single LLM call.
-The model returns prose; case-calendar persists it to the case_summaries table.
+The model returns prose; Case Calendar persists it to the case_summaries table.

 The page-rendered output looks like: